dwiegreffe/mdsrv-web/tutorial.md

     </figure>
 </center>

-**Note**: When you import a trajectory file, like an xtc, you must also import a structure to which the trajectory can be matched.
+<b>Note</b>: When you import a trajectory file, like an xtc, you must also import a structure to which the trajectory can be matched.
 Otherwise you will not be able to play the trajectory.
 To match the trajectory to a structure, see FAQ: How can I assign a trajectory to a structure?

 </p>
 </details>